 |Qualification||Typical offer/minimum requirement|

-ABB including Biology or Human Biology grade B and the practical endorsement of any science qualifications taken.
+ABB including Biology or Human Biology grade B or Double Award Applied Science at grade BB including the practical endorsement of any science qualifications taken.

 Mathematics grade C